American Bully XL, Price, Weight and Size

 When it comes to adult American Bully XL dogs, they require larger amounts of food than the other types of American Bullies.
 Expect to feed your adult Bully about 4 cups of food a day.

 These dogs are somewhat prone to skin allergies, obesity and gassiness.
 So, it’s important to feed them a balanced diet in order to avoid these issues.
-Some people choose to feed their American Bully XL a raw food diet that includes vegetables, fruits, organ meat, fish, poultry and eggs.
+Some people choose to feed their American Bully XL a raw food diet that includes vegetables, fruits, organ meat, fish, poultry and eggs instead of regular dog food.
 This way, if your Bully has any allergies, you can cater their diet to fit their needs, and avoid itchy food allergies.

 When it comes to exercise, you’ll find the American Bully dog is ready for most anything!
 They have a lot of energy, and enjoy the following activities: